 How is it Calculated

-DIC members pay annual premiums to the Fund equal to one twentieth (1/20 of 1%) or 0.0005 of an amount equal to the average of the sum of those deposits insurable by the DIC , i.e., the assessment base, and deposits with the member institution, as of 31st March and 30th September in the immediately preceding premium year.
+DIC members pay annual premiums to the Fund based on the premium rate determined by the DIC, which is applied to the average of the sum of those deposits insurable by the DIC, i.e., the assessment base, and deposited with the member institution, as of 31st March and 30th September in the immediately preceding premium year.
 The member institution may use any method approved by the DIC to determine the aggregate amount of its deposits that are insurable.